justintadlock/get-the-image/readme.txt

 You can view this plugin in action on my <a href="http://justintadlock.com" title="Justin Tadlock's blog">personal blog</a> (note the thumbnails).

 == Changelog ==

+**Version 0.6.2**

+* Updated the cache to save by post ID instead of a single object.
+* Minor code adjustments.

 **Version 0.6.1**